Master in Environmental Metrology & Policy Program – for the Betterment of the World

-- One course in Economics (recommended: ECON-551: Microeconomics, Year 2-Spring) or equivalent.
+- One course in Economics, Government, or Anthropology (e.g., ECON-551: Microeconomics, Year 2-Fall) or equivalent.

 Although not earning any course credits, students are also required to attend a bi-weekly interdisciplinary EMAP Seminar Series each semester where leading scholars (NIST, EPA, academia) in environmental metrology and environmental policymaking present works in progress.